markserbol/flip-quote/README.md

 To learn more go to this page : [http://markserbol.github.io/flip-quote/](http://markserbol.github.io/flip-quote/)

 ## Compatibility
-Tested on all modern browsers – Chrome, Firefox, Safari.
+Tested on all modern browsers ï¿½ Chrome, Firefox, Safari.
 Fallback provided for IE and older browsers.